Doty-Lab-UW/winterWGS/rmd/README.md

 # /rmd/

 This is the R Notebook folder.
-Includes all files associated with your notebook, including (but not limited to)
+Includes all files associated with my notebook, including (but not limited to)

 Directories:
 /data